Dew Drop Inn (New Orleans, Louisiana): Current position

 In 2010, the building was named by the Louisiana Landmark Society as one of the city's most important endangered buildings, and "an iconic example of the importance of music venues to New Orleans culture."
 Later in 2010 the site was designated a historic landmark by the New Orleans Historic District Landmarks Commission.
 A campaign to raise $3.5 million to restore the Dew Drop Inn as a nightclub-hotel-restaurant and training center was started by Painia's grandson Kenneth Jackson in 2015 with support from Harmony Neighborhood Development and the Tulane School of Architecture.
 After failing to gain financial support for development the property was listed for sale in 2018.

 In 2021, it was reported that real estate developer Curtis Doucette Jr., with the support of Kenneth Jackson, had secured funding for a $7.8 million project to restore and develop the Dew Drop Inn.
 The building was listed on the National Register of Historic Places in 2022.
-The building is currently under restoration efforts by Ryan Gootee General Contractors.
+The building was under restoration efforts by Ryan Gootee General Contractors for years.
+The Dew Drop Inn reopened on March 1, 2024, with a weekend-long event.